 notes on this farro salad:

-go easy on the salt to begin with-- the olives and oven roasted tomatoes can bring a lot of salt to the salad
+- go easy on the salt to begin with-- the olives and slow roasted tomatoes can bring a lot of salt to the salad

-if you haven’t made the oven roasted tomatoes, feel free to sub in store bought oil-packed sun dried tomatoes
+- if you haven’t made the slow roasted tomatoes, feel free to sub in store bought oil-packed sun dried tomatoes

 farro salad with zucchini, olives and roasted tomatoes